ClojureBridge/curriculum/outline/first-program.md

 ]
 ```

-You should be able to make some sense of that.
+The data is structured in a way that it should make sense just looking at it.

 ### Getting this data with Clojure